 What Brands do Eshays Wear?

 Branding is everything when it comes to fitting into subcultures.
 Just like other areas of life, having off-brand swag will make you stand out, and not in a good way.
 Popular choices in the eshay subculture include Nike, Adidas, Nautica, Lacoste, and Tommy Hilfiger.
-These luxury brands are all a flex because having them means you have money.
-Often it shows that you’re benefiting from crimes such as break and entering (also known as searching) or selling drugs like weed or pingas (MDMA).
+These designer brands are all a flex because having them means you have money.
+Often it shows that you’re benefiting from crimes such as breaking and entering (also known as searching) or selling drugs like weed or pingas (MDMA).

 Nike NTs are perhaps the most consistent feature of the eshay wardrobe.
 The assertive styling, with the iconic plastic cage and distinctive sole, make them instantly recognizable.
-Meanwhile, the hefty price tag indicates that you’re doing well off the streets, profiting from rolling people at the station, or breaking and entering homes.
+Meanwhile, the hefty price tag indicates that you’re doing well off the streets, profiting from rolling people at the station or breaking and entering homes.
 Of course, it could just mean that mummy and daddy also give you a generous allowance.
 The other benefits of the Nike TNs for the eshay life are that they’re exceptionally comfortable and great for running from the police.
-They feature Nike’s tech-driven Tuned Air cushioning that provides excellent shock absorption, support, and stability.
+They feature Nike’s tech-driven Tuned Air cushioning, providing excellent shock absorption, support, and stability.
 Plus, you’ve got the benefit of grippy rubber soles, providing excellent traction even in the wet.

 No longer the sole domain of dads on the golf course, polo shirts are another key factor in the eshay game.
 As a youth in this subculture, it is essential to wear it with the collar popped and buttons done all the way up.
 Of course, the Kmart brand isn’t going to cut it; it needs to be legit.
 As such, Nautica, Lacoste, and Ralph Lauren are the brands of choice.
 The benefits of wearing these luxury labels are that they’re generally made from premium fibers like cotton and have additional benefits such as moisture-wicking.
 Again, this is ideal for running from the police or doing the graceful hakken (or gabber) dance at your favorite hardstyle festivals.
 It’s acceptable for the winter months to wear a puffer jacket or branded hoodie over your polo.